Lemoore Isn't The Only Artificial Wave On Tour

 If you've watched the Oi Rio Pro the last two nights, you, like many people, may have been surprised by the quality of the waves.
-The Lemoore wave pool is a hard act to follow for any location, but for Brazil - more known for its bumpy beachbreaks - the feeling was it would be a big let-down.
+The Lemoore wave pool is a hard act to follow for any location, but for Brazil - more known for its wobbly beachbreaks - the feeling was it would be a big let-down.

 Which is why the last two days of competition have been so exciting - it just wasn't expected.
 If you haven't watched any of the contest but want an example of the quality then visit the highlights reel for Round 2, Heat 10, Joan Duru vs Sebastian Zietz, and marvel at Saquarema punching well above its weight.